EUtilities/site/my-docs/docs/Quick Start/eu_quick.md

 **Result**

-Returns formatted data records for the UIDs, in a format specified in the request, e.g., XML or FASTA.
+Returns full data records for the UIDs, in a format specified in the request, e.g., XML or FASTA.

 **Example**